Iron Man's armor: Iron Man and Hulk: Heroes United

 In this direct-to-video team-up feature, Tony Stark displays three armors.
 His initial armor, the "Mark VI", is a slightly bulky hypervelocity armor with a circular uni beam lens.
 It is somewhat reminiscent of the cinematic Mark III, but with a less complex paint job and more gold color.
 It is first seen battling a Hulkbuster armor run by J.A.R.V.I.S. in a training exercise.
-This time, Stark does not wear the Hulkbuster, instead giving the torso armor and the gauntlets to THE Hulk for extra protection against Zzzax.
+This time, Stark does not wear the Hulkbuster, instead giving the torso armor and the gauntlets to Hulk for extra protection against Zzzax.
 Stark's final armor is the "Mark VII", an untested prototype that has better chances of defending against Zzzax.
-The armor clearly resembles the cinematic Mark VI, with gray plating on the knees and arms, but with a pentagonal uni beam instead of a triangular one.
-The Mark VII is Tony's main and only armor in the follow-up animated film Iron Man and Captain America: Heroes United.
-While there was also a Stealth armor, it was stolen and worn by the Taskmaster.
+The armor resembles the cinematic Mark VI, with gray plating on the knees and arms, but with a pentagonal uni beam instead of a triangular one.
+The Mark VII is Iron Man's main and only armor in the follow-up animated film Iron Man and Captain America: Heroes United.

 Marvel Disk Wars: The Avengers

 In Marvel Disk Wars: The Avengers, Iron Man's armor is almost identical to the cinematic Mark VI, although the name of this model is not stated in the series.
 Its weaponry and abilities are the standards, with flight capabilities, repulsor rays, missiles, and the uni-beam.
-When Akira, Tony's partner, inputs the hidden command 'X-W-1-0-1-Alpha-7', Iron Man can unleash his "Ultimate Unibeam" attack.
-Because Stark is trapped inside a DISK (Digital Identity Securement Kit), he is always seen in his armor.
 In episode 28, Iron Man gains the Build Up Plate, an extra piece of armor worn over his regular one, which grants him more firepower thanks to his Final Repulsor attack.

 Marvel Future Avengers

-The standard Iron Man armor featured in Marvel Future Avengers bears a striking resemblance to the Mark XLVI from Captain America: Civil War.
+The standard Iron Man armor featured in Marvel Future Avengers resembles the Mark XLVI from Captain America: Civil War.
 The suit has prehensile abilities, shown when Tony Stark is able to control a gauntlet individually and then the rest of the pieces form up on him, completing the whole armor.
 Two additional modular add-ons were shown during the series: the Hulkbuster armor, an add-on donned over his regular armor that looks exactly like the Mark XLIV Hulkbuster from Avengers: Age of Ultron, and the Booster Unit, an add-on with a pair of thrusters and multiple arc reactors on the chestplate and shoulders that enables Iron Man to reach extremely high speeds during flight.
-The main operating system of the armor is FRIDAY.
+The main operating system of the armor is F.R.I.D.A.Y.